Kevin O'Riordan

-Kevin O'Riordan (birth unknown) is a rugby league footballer who plays for the Treaty City Titans in the Irish Elite League.
+Kevin O'Riordan (born 1991) is a rugby league footballer who plays for the Treaty City Titans in the Irish Elite League.
 He is a member of Ireland men's national rugby league team.
+In August 2015, O'Riordan began his "Kick for Kolkata" (or "kickathon") fundraiser in which he aimed to kick a point over the bar at all 1,616 GAA clubs in the 32 counties by St Patrick's Day 2016.

 Background

-Kevin O'Riordan was born in Ireland.
+Kevin O'Riordan was born in Tipperary, Ireland.